 This is no ordinary presidential election.
 The re-election of Donald Trump will be a true disaster for the United States and most of the world – Russia excluded (not colluded), of course.
 And in exigent times, bold action must be taken.
 To put the matter bluntly, it is already time to thin the herd.

-Giving any semblance of legitimacy to these presidential campaigns that are doomed to defeat is to risk the dilution, if not extinction, of enthusiasm and energy in the Democratic Party, and that is a risk that Tom Perez and his fellow Democrats cannot afford to take.
-In no more than ninety days Perez needs to establish some further parameters (not just the number of individual donors – low qualifier in this age of social media and GoFundMe)so that there no more than a half dozen credible candidates by the middle of summer.
+Giving any semblance of legitimacy to the presidential campaigns that are doomed to defeat is to risk the dilution, if not extinction, of enthusiasm and energy in the Democratic Party, and that is a risk that Tom Perez and his fellow Democrats cannot afford to take.
+In no more than ninety days Perez needs to establish some further parameters (not just the number of individual donors – a low qualifier in this age of social media and GoFundMe)so that there are no more than a half dozen credible candidates by the middle of summer.